 - Starting with one corner:

-- Measure across and mark a straight line at the point where it is the depth you want for the boxed corner (in this case, the cushion thickness).
+- Measure across and mark a straight line across your folded fabric at the depth for the boxed corner.
+(In this case, our depth for the boxed corner is the foam cushion insert thickness.)

 - Sew across the marked line.